 Let’s look at how it can be done.
 We need a rest api project for this experiment.
 We’ll take Flickr a test SoapUI project.
 You can download it here.

-To be able to use the Flickr API you need an API-key.
-You can get it when registering with the Flickr “App Garden”.
+For using the Flickr API, an API-key is required.
+It can be obtained when registering with the Flickr “App Garden”.
 The project defines “ApiKey” property at the project level.
 It is then used in all requests via standard properties expansion:

 Well, now we have a ready SoapUI project.

 Let’s have a look at the functionality of soapui2yaml utility.
 It allows you to convert the script SoapUI to taurus yaml configuration.